The following courses are highly recommended for all BRIDGE positions:

 The Outreach Coordinator will be responsible for:

-• Working closely with the Community Advisor for Recruitment and the BRIDGE Student Director to:
+Working closely with the Community Advisor for Recruitment, BRIDGE Community Youth Development Coordinator, and the BRIDGE Student Director to:

-• Creating a well-developed syllabus for each quarter that will engage students in the SRRC's Holistic Initiatives to include cultural programming, advocacy, mentorship, and resources
+Creating a well-developed syllabus for each quarter that will engage youth in the SRRC's Holistic Initiatives to include cultural programming, advocacy, mentorship, and resources

-• Providing guidance to students, ranging from middle schoolers to freshmen to seniors, based on their individual needs
+Providing group guidance to high school students, ranging from freshmen to seniors, based on each group's goals/needs

-• Assisting high school seniors with navigating the college application process and helping students make necessary revisions to their Personal Statements
+Assisting high school seniors with navigating the college application process and helping students make necessary revisions to their Personal Statements through college application workshops (when applicable)

-• Serving as the liaison for middle school and/or high school outreach participants to visit UC Davis
+Serving as the liaison for high school outreach participants to visit UC Davis

 Community Youth Development Coordinator

-The Community Youth Development Coordinator will partner with local Pilipinx youth programs/centers (e.g., Pilipinx Youth Coalition Union City, Little Manila After School Program) to empower students to pursue their personal and educational endeavors.
-By outreaching to Pilipinx youth programs and centers, the coordinator will discuss local issues and organize methods to effectively address, visibilize, and transform the needs of Pilipinx and Pilipinx-American youth.
+The Community Youth Development Coordinator will partner with local youth programs and centers, including Pilipinx youth programs/centers (e.g., Pilipinx Youth Coalition Union City, Little Manila After School Program), to empower students to pursue their personal and educational endeavors.
+Through outreach to these community organizations, the coordinator will discuss local issues and organize methods to effectively address, visibilize, and transform the needs of youth, including those who identify as Pilipinx/Pilipinx-American.
 Additionally, the coordinator will provide mentorship and support through educational workshops ranging from Pilipinx history, culture, higher education, creative expression, and self-care.

 The Community Youth Development Coordinator will be responsible for:

-• Establish partnerships with local Pilipinx Youth Coalitions
+Establish partnerships with youth programs and centers, including local Pilipinx Youth Coalitions

-• Coordinating on-campus events for school groups or programs with a large population of Filipino/Filipina/Filipinx and Pilipinx/Pilipinx American students
+Coordinating on-campus events for school groups or programs, including those with a large population of Filipino/Filipina/Filipinx and Pilipinx/Pilipinx American students

-• Supporting the High School Outreach Coordinator in monthly outreaches to local Pilipinx Youth Coalitions; Little Manila After School Program Stockton & PYC Union City
+Supporting the High School Outreach Coordinator in monthly outreaches with youth programs and centers, such as local Pilipinx Youth Coalitions; Little Manila After School Program Stockton & PYC Union City

-• Coordinating the annual Pilipinx Youth Conference (PYC) with assistance from the Outreach Coordinator
+Leading the development & coordination of the annual Pilipinx Youth Conference, with support from the High School Outreach Coordinator as needed

 Retention Positions